paulwoods/groovychallenges/README.md

 ### helloworld
 A small test to see that your system is configured for groovy.

 ### arguments - handle command line arguments
-write a script that will display the name of the first command line argument and display a error message if no argument, or too many arguments
+write a script that will display "Hello" plut the first command line argument. and display a error message if no argument, or too many arguments.

-### open a file and display its contents
+### openfile - open a file and display its contents

-open the file specified by the command line argument, and display its contents
+open a file and display its contents. the filename specified by the command line argument.

+* try reading the entire file at once and displaying it.
+* try reading the file line-by-line and displaying the content.

 ### open a file, process it, and output the results too screen